rabbitmq/rabbitmq-website/site/kubernetes/operator/upgrade-operator.md

 ## <a id="overview"> </a> Overview

 Upgrades are not currently supported.
-The recommended method is a delete and re-install.
+The recommended method is delete and re-install.

 Replacing the image reference in the Deployment manifest to a new version may work to deploy a newer version of the Cluster Operator, however that is not tested and has no guarantees.